 If you too are planning to choose email marketing as a career, we have prepared a consolidated guide that answers below mentioned frequently asked questions:

 - What are the different types of Emails?

-- What will be your job role as an email marketing manager?
+- What will be your job role when you choose email marketing as a career?

-- Which email marketing skills will make you become a better marketer?
+- Which email marketing skills you need to grow in this career?

 What is Email marketing?

 Email Marketing is a method of direct marketing in which a commercial or promotional message related to a product or service is sent to a group of people via an email.
 Every single email sent to prospective leads is a part of email marketing.

 Popular types of messages sent through email marketing are:

 Email marketing strategy helps in establishing loyalty, brand awareness, and faith.
 With a consolidated database, companies can target a large set of audience depending upon different segmentations, age, gender, etc.